eukap/calcpy/README.md

 - division ('/')
 - raising to a power ('^')

-Parentheses are not (yet) supported.
+Expressions with parentheses are also supported.